FPGAOL-CE/caas-wizard/README.md

-# caas-proj-conf
+## caas-wizard
-Project configuration file for CaaS platform, and corresponded Makefile generator
+Configuration/Makefile/User script manager for the CaaS platform.